Basic types

 In the above example, n is explicitly declared to have type Float64.
 As a result, the compiler infers its initializer as an expression of type Float64 rather than Int.
 Similarly, the compiler infers that the literal on the right hand side of *= should be interpreted as a floating-point number.

 Note: the ampersand in &n += 10 indicates that n is being mutated in-place.
-We come back to it later.
+We will come back to it later.

 Text is represented by the type String and has two literal forms.
-Simple string literals are sequences of character surrounded by double quotes on a single line (e.g., "Hello, World!").
+Simple string literals are sequences of characters surrounded by double quotes on a single line (e.g., "Hello, World!").
 Multiline literals are surrounded by sequences of three double quotes on either side and may contain new lines.

 public fun main() {